WHY WE NEED CLEAN WATER

 - Coastal embayments need ongoing monitoring to collect up-to-date information on water quality in order to assess whether wastewater management measures and protection measures are working and to determine when success has been achieved.

-- Monitoring of at least four more coastal embayments is needed (Chase Garden Creek in Yarmouth, Red River in Harwich, Hatches Harbor in Provincetown, and Great Sippewissett Marsh in Falmouth).
+- Monitoring of five more coastal embayments is needed: Chase Garden Creek in Yarmouth, Red River in Chatham and Harwich, Hatches Harbor in Provincetown, Great Sippewissett Marsh in Falmouth, and Salt Pond in Falmouth.
 These embayments are listed in the 208 Water Quality Plan as coastal embayments receiving nutrients from their watersheds.

 - Pond monitoring should be expanded to many more ponds and lakes throughout the Cape, particularly those where there are swimming beaches, public access, and/or sensitive resources (e.g., diadromous fish, rare species, wildlife).
-The Cape Cod Commission has proposed a 208-scale study of ponds across the Cape.
-APCC strongly supports this initiative as responsive to the knowledge gaps around pond water quality and encourages the Barnstable County Commissioners and County Assembly of Delegates to approve this program early in 2022.
+In 2022, the Cape Cod Commission received funding for a 208-scale study of ponds across the region called the Cape Cod Freshwater Initiative.
+The initiative will enable the Cape Cod Commission and its partners to undertake a comprehensive assessment of the quality of the Cape’s freshwater resources in order to establish a regional plan for restoring and protecting the Cape’s ponds and lakes.

 - Cyanobacteria monitoring of ponds should be expanded as it provides a useful measure of eutrophication and a complement to water quality monitoring.